soerenkuenzel/causalToolbox/README.md

 - `y`
 A reference to a response vector.

-- `splitSampleIndex`
+- `avgSampleIndex`
-Index of splitting dataset used in this node and its children. `x[splitSampleIndex]` will return a dataframe of predictors in the splitting dataset.
+Index of dataset used in this node and its children. `x[avgSampleIndex]` will return a dataframe of predictors.

 - `avgfunc=avgMean`
 An averaging function to average all the input data.
 The input of this function should be a dataframe of predictors `x` and a vector of outcome `y`.
 The output is a scalar.
 The default is to take the mean of all the `y`s.

 - `splitFeature`
 Name of the feature that is used for splitting in this node.